 Enter, stage left, VidCoder.
 It takes the underlying code behind Handbrake, and overlays its own specially designed user interface that's simpler and more intuitive to use.
 Like Handbrake it'll only output to MP4 and MKV file containers, and it won’t rip encrypted DVDs, which covers most commercial discs.
 If you want this functionality, try DVD Decrypter, available as part of the Free Studio suite, or as a standalone download.

 The interface is definitely easier to navigate than Handbrake’s: everything you need is accessible from a single screen, and when you click Settings to tweak the various presets, these appear in their own window beneath the main one, ensuring you don’t lose sight of where you’ve been.
 You can tweak just about every aspect of the conversion process, so advanced users will be pleased, while novices can restrict themselves to one of the available presets: normal or high profile for most, with various Apple-related options also available.

 Conversion isn’t particularly quick, but the end results are suitably impressive, just as they are with the program that inspired VidCoder.
-The only major drawback preventing this program gaining widespread popularity is the fact it requires that the .NET Framework 4.0 package be installed, which might prove a hurdle too far for some.

 A separate 64-bit build is also available.